ryoosari/RevoU-Challenge/README.md

 Data Analyst Mini Challenge by RevoU

 * **Games Sales - RevoU Challenge.csv** is the dataset
-* **Games Sales - RevoU Challenge.csv** is the R Notebook file to show the whole working process from start to finish.
+* **RevoU Challenge.rmd** is the R Notebook file to show the whole working process from start to finish.

 This is a mini challenge given to those who follow RevoU's mini courses.
 It's a simple task to answer questions given by the stakeholder.